michsethowusu/kasanoma/README.md

 We welcome contributions in the form of:
 - Training new models for other languages of Africa or finetuning the released models.
 All the knowledge from training models is open source and will be shared freely to support you.
 - Audio quality testing and pronunciation feedback.
+- Add scripts for using the models offline

-To contribute, please contact me on [LinkedIn](https://www.linkedin.com/in/mich-seth-owusu).
+To contribute, you can make a pull request, post in the issues or contact me on [LinkedIn](https://www.linkedin.com/in/mich-seth-owusu).

 ---